Classification of SARS-CoV-2 Variants through The Epistatical Circos Plots with Convolutional Neural Networks

 \subsection{Dropout Ablation Study}

 To investigate whether additional regularization could further enhance robustness under transfer learning, we applied a Dropout layer to the classifier and re-evaluated all five CNN architectures.
-As shown in Table \ref{tab:5}, however, introducing Dropout consistently decreased overall performance across all models, with weighted average $F_1$-scores dropping by approximately 1–1.5\% compared with the non-Dropout transfer-learning results (Table \ref{tab:4}).
+As shown in Table \ref{tab:5}, however, introducing Dropout consistently decreased overall performance across all models, with weighted average $F_1{text{-scores}}$ dropping by approximately $0.5-1.5\%$ compared with the non-Dropout transfer-learning results for MobileNetV3, VGG-13 and DenseNet121 while increase $1.04\%$ and $0.69\%$ for VGG-16 and EfficientNet\_B0 respectively (Table \ref{tab:4}).

-This degradation is likely due to the fact that, under transfer learning, the convolutional backbone is initialized with highly stable and well-generalized feature representations learned from large-scale datasets.
+The degradation is likely due to the fact that, under transfer learning, the convolutional backbone is initialized with highly stable and well-generalized feature representations learned from large-scale datasets.
 In this setting, the addition of stochastic deactivation disrupts the structured feature space inherited from the pre-trained model, weakening the discriminative capacity of the high-level representations.

 Moreover, the Circos images used in this study encode global epistatic interaction patterns, where the removal of randomly selected activations can obscure informative long-range dependencies, thus leading to inferior classification performance.